reven0n/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-This project is based on the NUS Event Mailer Pro-Level3 project created by the SE-EDU initiative.
+This project is based on the AddressBook-Level3 project created by the SE-EDU initiative.

+AI was used throughout the development of this project:
+- GitHub Copilot was used for auto-completing code snippets.
+- Claude Sonnet 4.5 was used to generate the unit tests.

 _{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }_